-A visit would be only half the enjoyment without these top 5 alpine produce.
-Up here on the mountain pasture, meat eaters and vegetarians alike will find their favourites which will make many yearn for the next alpine holiday when at home.
+A visit would be only half the enjoyment without these top 5 Alpine products.
+Up here on the mountain pasture, meat eaters and vegetarians alike will find their favourites which will make many yearn for the next Alpine holiday when at home.

 The five most popular Alpine products

 The dairy cows on the high-altitude pastures graze on fresh Alpine herbs which gives the milk and therefore the butter a unique flavour.
 The golden colour shows that there is Alpine power inside!